 The purpose of Maranatha is to develop leaders for ministry in the local church and the world “To the Praise of His Glory.”
 In light of this mission, Maranatha Baptist Seminary has been established to prepare leaders for engagement with the world of the lost for the following reasons:

-Second, because Maranatha Baptist Seminary is a part of Maranatha Baptist Bible College, we can offer Graduate Assistant work opportunities that allow students to obtain graduate degrees while working for the college.
+Second, because Maranatha Baptist Seminary is a part of Maranatha as an overall institution, we can offer Graduate Assistant work opportunities that allow students to obtain graduate degrees while working for the college.
 This mutually beneficial relationship allows graduate students to finish their studies in a timely fashion without going into debt.
-Seminary students often marry, have children, work fulltime, and try to engage in a meaningful part-time ministry.
+Seminary students often marry, have children, work full time, and try to engage in a meaningful part-time ministry.
 The GA program will allow diligent students to complete their college and seminary education in no more than seven years.

 Third, Maranatha believes that the college connection can enhance the preparation of the seminary student.
 Seminary students will have the opportunity to minister to and disciple college students on a regular basis.
 Seminary students preparing for ministry will be able to impact college students, some of whom will enter into the seminary to be an impact on the next class of students.